senderle/bookworm-compose/README.md

 # Run the service, including a webhost over port 8020
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up

-# I populate my own passwords in docker-compose.override.yml, so run:
-# docker-compose -f docker-compose.yml -f docker-compose.override.yml -f docker-compose.dev.yml up

 ```

 This doesn't fill any bookworms.
-To do that, you need to populate the files at corpus/ and build.
+To do that, you need to populate the files at corpora and actually build an instance.

+By default, each folder in corpora will be used as the name of a bookworm.

+Be sure to choose a name without spaces and that is not a reserved keyword in mysql (FOR, EACH, FLOAT, that kind of thing.)

 ```
+mkdir -p corpora

-cp -r bookworm/BookwormDB/tests/test_bookworm_files/ corpus/
+cp -r lib/BookwormDB/tests/test_bookworm_files/ corpora/test_bookworm_files
-# Give the name the name the bookworm will run as

-echo "[client]" > corpus/bookworm.cnf
-echo "database=test_bookworm_files" >> corpus/bookworm.cnf

-# Build inside the API server container.
-(Should really be a different container, but for now...)

-bin/run build_bookworm
+bin/build_bookworm test_bookworm_files
 ```

 At this point, you've configured the docker stack and built a bookworm.
 The data is accessible on your